usamagulzar/mantiq/README.md

 ## Overview

 **Mantiq** is a client-side digital logic design tool built for students, educators, and engineers.
-Type a Boolean expression — or describe a Karnaugh map directly — and Mantiq instantly gives you:
+Type a Boolean expression (or describe a Karnaugh map directly) and Mantiq instantly gives you:

 - the **minimized expression** (Sum of Products or Product of Sums),